BE A “PRO” COMMUNICATOR

 - Ensure that you are spelling the person’s and the organization’s name correctly, plus using the accurate address.

 - Place a colon after the opening salutation of a letter when you are using someone’s last name (“Dear Ms. White:”).
 Use a comma when you are only using the first name (“Dear Joan,”).

-- For the signoff, use “Sincerely yours,” when the salutation is by last name and “With best regards” when it is by first name.
-For a punchy ending, skip any “sincerely yours” and just sign your name.
+- For the signoff, use “Sincerely yours,” when the opening salutation is by last name and “With best regards” when it is by first name.
+An alternative friendly signoff is “All the best,”.
+For a punchy ending, skip any signoff and just sign your name.